rtang03/fabric-rx-cqrs/README.md

 );
 ```

-**getRepository** is the most commonly used function, which returns typed Repository T;
+**getRepository** is the most commonly used function, which returns typed Repository;
 K being the type argument for typed BaseEvent.

 `getRepository<T, K>(entityName: string, reducer: () => void): Repository`